 Djokovic kicked off 2015 by winning the Australian Open over Andy Murray after a heated battle on the blue court.
 It was his fifth Australian Open title and the eighth Grand Slam title of his career.
 He then knocked off nine-time champion Rafael Nadal in the quarterfinals of the French Open, but fell short in his bid to claim his first French crown with a loss to Stan Wawrinka in the final.

 Djokovic was back in the thick of things at Wimbledon that July, defeating Richard Gasquet in the semifinals before upending Federer to win his third singles title on the famed grass courts.
 Facing Federer again in the rain-delayed 2015 U.S. Open final, Djokovic shrugged off a hard fall early in the match and eventually clinched a tough four-set win.
 The victory gave him his 10th major singles title, and left him with an incredible 27-1 record in Grand Slam play for the year.

 The world's No. 1 roared out of the gates to start the 2016 season, surging to his sixth Australian Open title.
 That June, following consecutive runner-up finishes at Roland Garros, he finally broke through with his first French Open crown.
 The win made him the eighth man to complete the career Grand Slam, and the first since Rod Laver in 1969 to hold all for major titles at once.
-But Djokovic's quest to win all Grand Slams in 2016 came to an abrupt end at Wimbledon when he was defeated by Sam Querry, an American player Ranked No.41, in the first week of competition.
-Later that year, he was defeated by Stan Wawrinka at the U.S. Open.
+But Djokovic's quest to win all Grand Slams in 2016 came to an abrupt end at Wimbledon when he was defeated by Sam Querry, an American player ranked No. 41, in the first week of competition.
+Later that year, he lost to Wawrinka in the U.S. Open final.